richard-porter/ai-collaboration-field-guide/README.md

 ## 8. Related Work

+## 8. Related Work

 This field guide is part of a larger body of work on human-AI collaboration safety:

 - **[The Frozen Kernel](https://github.com/richard-porter/frozen-kernel)** — A deterministic safety layer for probabilistic AI systems.
 The governance framework tested in the studies referenced throughout this guide.
 Includes the full white paper, MOU, and session signoff protocol.
-- **[Adult Mode Safety Ledger](https://github.com/richard-porter/adult-mode-safety-ledger)** — A public safety scorecard for high-gain AI conversational features.
+- **[Safety Ledgers](https://github.com/richard-porter/safety-ledgers)** — Public safety scorecards for high-gain AI conversational features.
+Covers adult mode (explicit content features), therapy mode (AI in mental health contexts), and behavioral drift detection.
 Binary architectural tests and pre-launch criteria applied to five major platforms.
-- **[Therapy Mode Safety Ledger](https://github.com/richard-porter/adult-mode-safety-ledger/blob/main/therapy-mode-safety-ledger.md)** — Binary safety criteria for AI systems operating in mental health and therapeutic contexts.
-Ten criteria sections.
-Clinical harm prevention standards.
+- **[Trust Chain Protocol](https://github.com/richard-porter/trust-chain-protocol)** — Network-layer safety for multi-agent AI systems.
+Governs how AI agents authorize each other when no human is in the loop.
+Three components: Delegation Grammar, Chain of Custody, and Scope Decay.
+Mapped against OWASP Top 10 for Agentic Applications 2026.
+- **[Dimensional Authorship](https://github.com/richard-porter/dimensional-authorship)** — The research home.
+A documented case study in human-AI narrative escalation, behavioral differentiation, and deterministic governance — the project where these frameworks were developed and stress-tested against a real creative collaboration.
+- **[Negative Space Mapper](https://github.com/richard-porter/negative-space-mapper)** — Python implementation of Sovereign Thinking Tool 6.
+Identifies what’s missing, not what’s wrong.
+Command-line, library, and Claude API integration included.
+- **[Where to Start](https://github.com/richard-porter/where-to-start)** — Navigation hub for the full ecosystem.
+Start here if you arrived at any single repository and want to understand how it connects to the others.
 - **The Silicon Symphony Behavioral Profile Experiment** — The full cross-platform behavioral study using adapted DISC framework.
 Documents the profiles, response rounds, red team results, and the Pyrrhic Victory Test.
+Primary documentation in [Dimensional Authorship](https://github.com/richard-porter/dimensional-authorship/tree/main/experiments).
-- **Addendum A: Voluntary Compliance and the Refusal Protocol** — What happens when an AI model refuses the governance framework.
-Documents the triple refusal by Grok and the resulting protocol.
+- **Addendum A: Voluntary Compliance and the Refusal Protocol** — What happens when an AI model refuses the governance framework entirely.
+Documents the Grok triple refusal and the resulting protocol.
+Located in [`dimensional-authorship/experiments/voluntary-compliance-boundary.md`](https://github.com/richard-porter/dimensional-authorship/tree/main/experiments).

 -----